AmritShetra/brunel-fyp/README.md

 ## brunel-fyp
 Investigating the use of Machine Learning and persuasive design to encourage habits of recycling amongst young adults.

-The repository contains an Android application developed using Android Studio, and a back-end Flask server developed in Python.
+This project was completed as part of the FYP module of BSc Computer Science at Brunel University London, supervised by [Professor Rob Macredie](https://www.brunel.ac.uk/people/robert-macredie).

+### Features
+* Android application
+* Flask API
+* Image classifier developed in Python
+* Docker containers

 ### Setup
 * Clone the repository and `cd` into the `server` directory.